thiviyanT/website/_news/2024-12-20-NESY-special-track.md

 title: "NeSy Conference"
 ---

-I, along with Kareem Ahmed, am serving as an Area Chair for the <b>Neurosymbolic Generative Models</b> special track at the NeSy 2025 Conference.
-You can find the Call for Papers here: https://2025.nesyconf.org/nesy-generative-models/
+Together with <a href="https://kareemahmed.com/">Kareem Ahmed</a>, I am serving as an Area Chair for the <b>Neurosymbolic Generative Models</b> special track at the <a href="https://2025.nesyconf.org/nesy-generative-models/">NeSy 2025 Conference</a>.
+You can find the Call for Papers <a href="https://2025.nesyconf.org/nesy-generative-models/">here</a>.